fsprojects/Furnace/DEVGUIDE.md

     warning : Packages will be incomplete and unusable on other platforms...

-To consume the packages into DiffSharp adjust TorchSharpVersion in Directory.Build.props.
+To consume the packages into Furnace adjust TorchSharpVersion in Directory.Build.props.

 When rebuilding the TorchSharp you will need to clear your package cache to pick up the new nuget package with the same version id, e.g.